Polynomial ring: Definition (univariate case)

-where m is a nonnegative integer, the coefficients p_{0}, p_{1}, …, p_{m} of p are elements of K, p_{m} ≠ 0 if m > 0, and X, X, …, are symbols called "powers" of X that follow the usual rules of exponents: X = 1, X = X, and $X^k \cdot X^l = X^{k+l}$ for any nonnegative integers k and l.
+where m is a nonnegative integer, the coefficients p_{0}, p_{1}, ..., p_{m} of p are elements of K, and X, X, …, are symbols called "powers" of X that follow the usual rules of exponents: X = 1, X = X, and $X^k \cdot X^l = X^{k+l}$ for any nonnegative integers k and l.
 The symbol X is called an indeterminate or variable.
 (The term of "variable" comes from the terminology of polynomial functions.
 However, here, X has no value (other than itself), and cannot vary, being a constant in the polynomial ring.)

 Two polynomials are equal when the corresponding coefficients of each X are equal.

 One can think of the ring K[X] as arising from K by adding one new element X that is external to K, commutes with all elements of K, and has no other specific properties.
 This can be used for an equivalent definition of polynomial rings.